jborean93/PSOpenAD/docs/en-US/Get-OpenADServiceAccount.md

 ## OUTPUTS

-### PSOpenAD.OpenADGroup
+### PSOpenAD.OpenADServiceAccount
-The `OpenADGroup` representing the object(s) found.
+The `OpenADServiceAccount` representing the object(s) found.
 This object will always have the following properties set:

 + `DistinguishedName`